-- You can fight inflammation before it ever starts by keeping pores open.
+You can fight inflammation before it even starts, and this is by keeping pores open.

-- The darker your skin, the more important it is both (1) to fight acne infection as soon as you see it but also (2) to avoid irritating the skin in the process.
+The darker your skin, the more important it is both (1) to fight acne infection as soon as you see it and (2) to avoid irritating the skin in the process.

 “Calming” the skin helps reduce inflammation on fair, dry, tight skin.

-In fact, small numbers of acne bacteria are actually beneficial to the skin.
 The skin makes sebum to keep itself flexible and to keep itself from drying out.
-Many of the things people to do “dry out” their acne actually increase the production of sebum, swabbing the skin with rubbing alcohol, for instance.
+Many of the things people do to “dry out” their acne actually increase the production of sebum.
+Swabbing the skin with rubbing alcohol, for instance, does just this.
 When the skin is stressed or stretched or inflamed, sebaceous glands near pores produce more sebum to protect the skin.
-When the body as a whole is stressed, the brain releases corticotrophin stimulating hormone, which also triggers production of excessive sebum.
+When the body as a whole is stressed, the brain releases corticotropin stimulating hormone, which also triggers production of excessive sebum.